epd/silex-boilerplate/README.md

 This is a simple boilerplate for an application written with the [Silex PHP microframework](http://silex.sensiolabs.org/).
 It is intended to be a starting point for a REST Web application.
-It comes with Twig and MongoDB support by default.
+It comes with Twig, MongoDB, and LESS support by default.

 ## Installation ##